bravetechnologycoop/BraveSensor/server/README.md

 1. If you haven't already, run `git checkout production && git pull origin production` to get the latest version of the the code

-1. Click Target --> "Configure for device" and type `3.3.1` to choose the OS and then `boron` to choose the device
+1. Click Target --> "Configure for device" and type `4.2.0` to choose the OS and then `boron` to choose the device

 1. Click Compile --> "Local Compile" (this step can take a few minutes the first time; you can work on the next step in parallel while you wait for this)

-1. Copy the generated `/target/3.3.1/boron/boron-ins-fsm.bin` file to [Google Drive](https://drive.google.com/drive/u/0/folders/1QVvBvGM3MP9VU5-8AVG3Nf0KddeE5_uz) for future reference.
-Rename to `v[version number]_dev.bin` (for example `v5010_dev.bin`)
+1. Copy the generated `/target/4.2.0/boron/boron-ins-fsm.bin` file to [Google Drive](https://drive.google.com/drive/u/0/folders/1QVvBvGM3MP9VU5-8AVG3Nf0KddeE5_uz) for future reference.
+Rename to `v[version number].bin`, e.g., `v10080.bin`.

+1. Keep this binary file for later; you will need it for deploying the firmware on Production.

 1. In your browser navigate to Particle Console --> Sandbox --> BetaTest Borons --> Firmware